Your privacy is important to us.

-We will take appropriate steps to ensure that transfers of personal information are in accordance with applicable law and carefully managed to protect your privacy rights and interests.
+We will take appropriate steps to ensure that your personal information is managed, stored and transferred in accordance with applicable law to protect your privacy rights and interests.
 To this end:

 - where we transfer your personal information to third parties who help provide our products and services, we obtain contractual commitments from them to protect your personal information; or

-- where we receive requests for information from law enforcement or regulators, we validate these requests before any personal information is disclosed.
+- where we receive requests for information from law enforcement or regulators, we validate these requests before any personal information is disclosed; and

-You have a right to contact us for more information about the safeguards we have in place (including a copy of relevant contractual commitments) to ensure the adequate protection of your personal information when this is transferred as mentioned above.
+You have a right to contact us for more information about the safeguards we have in place (including a copy of relevant data protection measures within contractual commitments) to ensure the adequate protection of your personal information when this is transferred as mentioned above.

 Legal rights around managing your privacy